vatsalasharma04/python-basics/README.md

-# this repository contains basic programs to intermidiate programs of python
+# this repository contains basic programs to intermidiate programs of python and python tkinter